loconomics/loconomics/docs/App Accessibility Policy.md

 - [Statement of Partial Conformance - Language](https://www.w3.org/TR/WCAG20/#conformance-partial-lang)

 ## [Comparison Table of WCAG 2.0 to Existing Section 508 Standards](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/background/comparison-table-of-wcag2-to-existing-508-standards)
+There are 38 Level A and AA Success Criteria.
+Of these, 22 are phrased differently but equivalent in substance to current 508 requirements.
+Content that meets the current 508 requirements would not have to be changed to meet the corresponding success criteria.
+Sixteen success criteria are new and content that meets the current 508 requirements might not meet these success criteria.

 ## Tools for Testing
 ### WCAG 2.0